 The family must comply with lease requirements regarding written notice to the owner.
-The family must provide at least 30 days written notice to the HRA.
+The family must provide written notice to the HRA at least one full rental period before the last day of the tenancy (i.e. one full calendar month plus one day).